What if you thought you had forgiven someone, yet you feel you still have some sort

 and the pain is ongoing.

-4. We could be experiencing “triggered memories” associated with an offense.
+4. Another reason that needs our dealing with resentment in a relationship is we could be experiencing “triggered memories” associated with an offense.
 For example, I

 might forgive my friend for lying to me, but discover that resentment keeps showing up because I